Bangalore’s #1 Fertility Centre

 This procedure will happen three to six days after oocyte retrieval.
 The timeline is based on what the doctor and embryologist determine will be most successful.

-Your doctor and embryologist will work with you to decide on the number of embryos to transfer.
+At Ovum, the best fertility centre in Bangalore, the doctor and embryologist will work with you to decide on the number of embryos to transfer.
 A number of factors will be looked at in making this decision:

 - Quality and number of embryos retrieved.